aaronbloomfield/pdr/tutorials/01-intro-unix/vb-image-details.md

 [Go up to the main directory page](index.html) ([md](index.md))

 For those who are interested, this is how the VirtualBox image was created.
+It is not necessary to complete Tutorial 1.

 # Introduction